typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

 ```

 The stronger type of `mdropFirstT` forbids such shenanigans.
 However,
-I can tell you that largely because I'm already comfortable with
+I can tell you that largely because I’m already comfortable with
-existentials; how could you figure that out if you're just starting
+existentials; how could you figure that out if you’re just starting
 out with these tools?
-You don't have to; the beauty of the
+You don’t have to; the beauty of the
 equivalence test is that you can apply it mechanically.  **Knowing
 nothing about the mechanics of the parameterization and existentialism
 of the types involved, you can work out with the equivalence test**
-that `mdropFirstT` <m `mdropFirstE`, and so you can't get away with
+that `mdropFirstT` <m `mdropFirstE`, and so you can’t get away with
 simply dropping the refinements.

 Method likeness and subtyping, all alike
 ----------------------------------------

-If you know what the symbol `<:` means in Scala, or perhaps you've
+If you know what the symbol `<:` means in Scala, or perhaps you’ve
 read SLS §3.5 "Relations between types" (TODO link), you might think,
 "gosh, method equivalence and generality looks awfully familiar."

-Indeed, the thing we're talking about is very much like subtyping and
+Indeed, the thing we’re talking about is very much like subtyping and
 type equality!
 In fact, every type-equal pair of methods m1 and m2
 also pass our method equivalence test, and every pair of methods m3
 and m4 where m3 <: m4 passes our m4-calls-m3 test.
 So m1 ≡ m2 implies